R1PeR/MouseToVJoy/README.md

 Some games I tested it with: Assetto Corsa, Live For Speed, Rfactor.

 ## Release History
+* 1.64
+    * ADD: Command line support, '-noconsole' to launch without console.
+    * FIX: Code structure, made it more pleasant to read.
 * 1.63
     * ADD: `Force Feedback` Working for Periodic Force.
 * 1.62